 At its core, linkerd’s main job is routing: accepting a request (HTTP, Thrift, Mux, or other protocol) and sending that request to the correct destination.
 This guide will explain exactly how linkerd determines where requests should be be sent.
-This process consists of 4 steps: identification, delegation, binding, and load balancing.
+This process consists of 4 steps: identification, binding, resolution, and load balancing.

 Identification is the act of assigning a name (also called a path) to the

 request.
 A name is a slash-delimited string representing the destination of